Cypripedium calceolus

 Cypripedium calceolus is a lady's-slipper orchid, and the type species of the genus Cypripedium.
 It is native to Europe and Asia.

 Taxonomy

-Cypripedium comes from the Greek Κυπρισ πεδιον (Kupris pedion), meaning Venus' foot (a reference to the Roman goddess Venus). calceolus is Latin for a small shoe.
+Cypripedium comes from the Greek Κύπρις πεδίον (Kypris pedion), meaning Aphrodite's foot (a reference to the goddess Aphrodite, equivalent to the Roman Venus).
+Calceolus is Latin for a small shoe.

-Cypripedium calceolus sensu stricto ("in the strict sense") does not occur in North America.
-The closely related Cypripedium parviflorum and C. pubescens are often still referred to as subspecies or varieties of C. calceolus.
+Cypripedium calceolus does not occur in North America, though the closely related Cypripedium parviflorum and C. pubescens are often still referred to as subspecies or varieties of C. calceolus.